Sample Size Specifications for Post Harvest Testing (PHT):

 North Dakota, Oregon and Wisconsin require a visual grow-out post-harvest test and should be sent to Hawaii.

 Colorado requires a late blight laboratory test on 400 tubers using the “San Luis Valley Research Center, Colorado State University Late Blight Tuber Test”.
-This requires a 21 day incubation step.
+This protocol requires a 21 day incubation step once it is received at the laboratory.